Oude Kerk, Amsterdam

-The Oude Kerk (English: Old Church) is a Reformed church in Amsterdam, Netherlands, being the oldest parish church of the city.
-The oldest structure in Amsterdam, the building was founded about 1213 and consecrated in 1306 as a Roman Catholic church by the bishop of Utrecht with Saint Nicolas as its patron saint.
+The Oude Kerk (English: Old Church) is a Reformed church in Amsterdam, Netherlands, being the oldest parish church in the city.
+The oldest structure in Amsterdam, the building was founded around 1213 and consecrated in 1306 as a Roman Catholic church by the bishop of Utrecht with Saint Nicolas as its patron saint.
 After the Reformation in 1578, it became a Reformed (Calvinist) church, which it remains today.
-It is located in De Wallen and since 2012, includes an art exhibit within its structure.
+It is located in De Wallen and since 2012, the church has also housed contemporary art exhibitions.
 The square surrounding the church is the Oudekerksplein.